 Why does Twitter make it so hard to download and save GIFs for offline use?
-Is it even possible to save Twitter GIFs to your computer or your smartphone?
-The answer is no, but you can still get your GIF image, or you can download it as an mp4 video and keep it that way.
+Is it even possible to save Twitter GIFs to your computer or smartphone?
+The answer is no, but you can still get your GIF image or download it as an mp4 video and keep it that way.
 Here’s how to download Twitter animated GIF images.

 Note: Remember, this is for animated GIFs on Twitter, not actual videos.
-It will say GIF in the bottom-left corner of the still image if not already playing.
+It will say GIF in the bottom-left corner of the still image if you’re not already playing it.

 Twitter GIFs are Not Real GIFs

 Why can’t you save Twitter GIFs as an image file on your computer or smartphone, just like you would with a GIF on any other website?
-The answer may not seem evident at first, but any media that isn’t a still photo on Twitter cannot get downloaded.
+The answer may not seem evident initially, but any media that isn’t a still photo on Twitter cannot get downloaded.

-Instead, you might notice that GIFs on Twitter use an interface that looks similar to a video platform, but they are missing the playback bar at the bottom of the display.
-That’s the real reason why you can’t save your Twitter GIFs to your computer: they aren’t GIFs at all but are small video files in which the animated GIF got converted to a proprietary format by Twitter to be more efficient and deliver a smoother Twitter experience.
+Instead, you might notice that GIFs on Twitter use an interface similar to a video platform but are missing the playback bar at the bottom of the display.
+That’s why you can’t save your Twitter GIFs to your computer: they aren’t GIFs at all.
+Instead, they are small video files in which the animated GIF got converted to a proprietary format by Twitter to be more efficient and deliver a smoother Twitter experience.
 On the flip side, you can also convert videos to post them on Twitter.

 Saving a Twitter GIF on Mac

-The easiest way to save a Twitter GIF is through a PC.
+The easiest way to save a Twitter GIF is through a Mac.
 Here’s how!

-- Grab your Mac and open the tweet containing the GIF that you want to copy.
-You can use the feed, a posts’s particular comments page, or on the person’s reply page directly.
+- Open the “tweet” on your Mac containing the GIF you want to copy.
+You can use the feed, a post’s particular comments page, or the person’s reply page directly.

-- Two-finger tap on the “GIF,” then select “Copy Gif Address.”
+- Two-finger click on the “GIF,” then select “Copy Gif Address.”

-- Click the “+” icon to the right of the current tabs at the top to open a new tab.
+- Open a new tab by clicking the “+” icon to the right of the current one at the top.

-- Name your file and select the download location, then click “Save.”
+- Name your file in the “Save As:” box, select the download location in the “Where:” box, then click “Save.”

 - Confirm your download was successful.

-- Go to “https://ezgif.com/” and ensure you are on the “Video to GIF” tab then the “Video to GIF” secondary tab.
+https://ezgif.com/“ and ensure you are on the “Video to GIF” tab, then select the “Video to GIF” secondary tab.

 - Click on “Browse” to look for the file you just downloaded.